-"Success Rate" Payment Standard Amounts [24 CFR 982.503(e)]
+"Success Rate" Payment Standard Amounts

 If a substantial percentage of families have difficulty finding a suitable unit, the PHA may request a "success rate payment standard" that applies to the entire jurisdiction.
 If approved by HUD, a success rate payment standard allows the PHA to set its payment standards at 90-110 percent of a higher FMR (the 50th, rather than the 40th percentile FMR).
 To support the request, the PHA must demonstrate that during the most recent 6-month period for which information is available: